Political Science (PSC)

 3, 3/0; SS14

 Elements of national power, religion, global balance of power and collective security systems; instruments of international politics: diplomacy, propaganda, and war; forces of nationalism.
-Offered every semester.
+Offered at least once a year.

 PSC 240 EUROPEAN POLITICAL SYSTEMS